 In exchange for fellowship funding, all Boren Fellows must agree to the NSEP Service Requirement.

-The Boren Fellowship national application deadline is January 30, 2018.
+The Boren Fellowships national application deadline is January 30, 2019.
 Please see your campus representative for your earlier on-campus deadline.
 For more information on the application process, please visit, how to apply.

-Boren Fellowship applicants will be notified of their status in mid-late April.
+Boren Fellowships applicants will be notified of their status in mid-to-late April.